centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 Return code end : 1.
 ```

-You can reload poller using its name:
+You can reload a poller using its name:

 ``` shell
 centreon -u admin -p 'centreon' -a POLLERRELOAD -v "Remote Poller"